coverclock/com-diag-hazer/ISSUES.md

     NMEA 0183- Marine Industry  $1000 (NMEA Member), $2000 (non member) NMEA 0183- Government / Industrial / Testing  $7,500
     NMEA 0183- Consumer Electronics  $10,000

-Charging thousands of dollars for the 0183 standard places is outside of my price range, or indeed the price range of virtually any individual for which, like me, GNSS is a side gig or a hobby.
-Heck, I don't even know which category I would be in.